Yakiniku vs. Yakitori vs. Teppanyaki: Japanese Grills

 What is Yakiniku (焼肉)?

-Yakiniku is, in a word, the Japanese version of Korean barbecue, where ingredients, such as thinly sliced meat (from various portions of pork and beef) and fresh vegetables, are placed one by one on the gridiron set over a direct fire and grilled.
+where ingredients, such as thinly sliced meat (from various portions of pork and beef, including offal) and fresh vegetables, are placed on the gridiron set over a direct fire and grilled.

 What is Yakitori (焼き鳥)?

-Lastly, let me explain how Yakiniku differs from Teppanyaki.
+Lastly, let me explain how Yakiniku and Teppanyaki differ.